grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/export-alerting-resources/index.md

     - cloud
     - enterprise
     - oss
-menuTitle: Export alerting resources
+menuTitle: Export resources to provision
-title: Export alerting resources
+title: Export alerting resources to provision
-weight: 400
+weight: 300
 ---

-# Export alerting resources
+# Export alerting resources to provision

-Export your alerting resources, such as alert rules, contact points, and notification policies in JSON, YAML, or Terraform format.
+Export your alerting resources, such as alert rules, contact points, and notification policies in JSON, YAML, or Terraform format for provisioning.
 You can export all Grafana-managed alert rules, single folders, and single groups.

 ## Export alert rules